 Potoroos look a bit like bandicoots, but they are really very small wallabies.
 Only two species exist, and both live in Victoria.
 The Long-nosed Potoroo is the widespread, more common of the two species (though still rarely seen) and is occasionally seen in thick Otway forests along the Great Ocean Road.

 Echidnas are like no other mammal.
 They are spiny, lay eggs and feed their young milk.
 There are four species of echidna – Western Long-beaked, Eastern Long-beaked, Sir David’s and our own Short-beaked Echidna.
-Read more about echidnas on Wikipedia.
+Read about the strange way echidnas walk.

 We see echidnas most often in spring and autumn when the days are warm but not hot.
 They can be seen at any time of year though.
 In winter they enter a partial hibernation (torpor) but they wake up every few weeks to forage.